 Of course, if you don’t have a dragon on hand for comparison purposes, this may not be a helpful measure, but you can look at the feet.
 Lions generally have two sets of feet, whereas dragons have many, many more.

-Secondarily, there's context.
+Secondarily, there’s context.
 During the Lunar New Year, lions travel en masse, often down commercial streets, with drummers and other hangers-on.
-Lions, in other words, have posses.
+Lions, in other words, always run with a crew.

-As it turns out, lion dances are the community service projects of Kung Fu schools.* Kung Fu students work out lion dance choreography, drumming and theatrics (and of course, they're strong and acrobatic enough to execute the dances well).
-Shopkeepers, in turn, offer the lions red envelopes filled with donations as thanks for the privilege of hosting those lucky lion dances.
+I’ve learned that lion dances are the community service projects of Kung Fu schools.* Kung Fu students work out lion dance choreography, drumming and theatrics (and of course, they’re strong and acrobatic enough to execute the dances well).
+Shopkeepers, in turn, offer the lion crews red envelopes filled with donations as thanks for the privilege of hosting those lucky dances.

 Finally, there’s one detail that really separates lions from dragons.
 Just keep an eye out for lettuce.
 Lions eat lettuce.
 Whole heads of it.
 They go through lettuce like Cookie Monster tears through cookies.
 Dragons, on the other hand, don’t touch the stuff.
 So the appearance of lettuce is a very reliable lion indicator.